DaniEnsi/discord-server-boost-tool/README.md

-# discord-server-boost-tool
+# Discord Server Boosts
-Uses nitro tokens, to automatically boost servers...
+Tool that uses nitro tokens, to automatically boost servers...

+- Requires Tokens to have nitro